 Complex rules govern the employment or any other relationship between Avantor and any present or former government employees.
-Please consult the Legal department before discussing possible employment opportunities with any present or former government employee.
+Please consult the Legal department before discussing possible employment opportunities (including internships) with any present or former government employee and his or her family.